bluesky66-dev/kibana/src/core/TESTING.md

 These tiers should roughly follow the traditional ["testing pyramid"](https://martinfowler.com/articles/practical-test-pyramid.html), where there are more exhaustive testing at the unit level, fewer at the integration level, and very few at the functional level.

-## New concerns in the Kibana Platform
+## New concerns in the HyperSec Kibana Platform

-The Kibana Platform introduces new concepts that legacy plugins did not have concern themselves with.
+The HyperSec Kibana Platform introduces new concepts that legacy plugins did not have concern themselves with.
 Namely:
 - **Lifecycles**: plugins now have explicit lifecycle methods that must interop with Core APIs and other plugins.
 - **Shared runtime**: plugins now all run in the same process at the same time.
 On the frontend, this is different behavior than the legacy plugins.
 Developers should take care not to break other plugins when interacting with their enviornment (Node.js or Browser).
-- **Single page application**: Kibana's frontend is now a single-page application where all plugins are running, but only one application is mounted at a time.
+- **Single page application**: HyperSec Kibana's frontend is now a single-page application where all plugins are running, but only one application is mounted at a time.
 Plugins need to handle mounting and unmounting, cleanup, and avoid overriding global browser behaviors in this shared space.
 - **Dependency management**: plugins must now explicitly declare their dependencies on other plugins, both required and optional.
 Plugins should ensure to test conditions where a optional dependency is missing.

-Simply porting over existing tests when migrating your plugin to the Kibana Platform will leave blind spots in test coverage.
+Simply porting over existing tests when migrating your plugin to the HyperSec Kibana Platform will leave blind spots in test coverage.
 It is highly recommended that plugins add new tests that cover these new concerns.

 ## Core Integrations